5 lessons B2B SaaS companies can learn about global payment preference.

 3. A one-size-fits-all to payment methods is a dangerous game for global B2B SaaS companies

 The temptation might be to take the easy route and offer just one payment method.
 But this global approach can turn potential customers away.
 For even the most preferred payment methods, a portion of your customers will be unlikely to pay by that method.
 And that picture varies by country.
-Even in America, the spiritual home of the credit card, 19% of businesses would be unlikely to pay for digital subscriptions with a card.
+Even in the US, where credit cards are commonplace, 19% of businesses would be unlikely to pay for digital subscriptions with a card.

 [Report] Global payment preferences for recurring B2B purchases